willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 * Either motion controllers, an Xbox controller, or a mouse and keyboard
 * Headphones with a microphone (if your HMD doesn't have them built in)
 * An internet connection
-* Make sure your PC has a compatible graphics driver
 * A large, open space

 ## Make sure your PC is compatible with Windows Mixed Reality